 Annual inspection/test of each cross-connection control and backflow preventer by a licensed fire sprinkler/backflow prevention inspector.

 Inspect and test after any repair, replacement, or relocation.

 Fire suppression systems look and perform similarly to fire sprinklers, but instead use chemical, gaseous, or foam agents to suffocate the fire instead of using water.
 All of the different types of non-water-based fire suppression systems must be inspected twice a year by a licensed fire protection technician who ensures the proper amount of clean agent is available, the container is properly pressurized, and there is no visible damage to the container.

 Because each type of fire suppression system uses different agents, each is governed by different codes and standards, such as NFPA 12, NFPA 11, NFPA 16, NFPA 1901, NFPA 2001, NFPA 72, NFPA 96, and local AHJ regulations.

 Kitchen Hood Fire Suppression System Inspections

 AIE also recommends the restaurant owner or kitchen manager perform a basic visual inspection of the hood suppression system monthly.
+This can help you identify necessary fire safety maintenance before it becomes an issue.
 Check for grease and clogs, grease-filled filters, damage to the nozzle caps and extinguishing lines, and anything that looks suspicious.